muchlakshay/CUDA-MLP-from-scratch/README.md

 Current Status: Not fully working yet, debugging kernel issues and issues with big Datasets like MNIST.

-🔧 What Works:
+## What Works:
 - Forward pass
 - Basic backprop
 - Weights updates

-TODO:
+## TODO:
 - Fix why it doesn't work on big datasets
 - Fix faulty loss tracking
 - Implement better CPU support

 If you're reading this and know CUDA, feel free to help!
+I havent added comments yet but i'll do it soon.